Is It Still Safe for Your Mom or Dad to Live Alone? Warning Signs You Shouldn't Ignore

 Simple Answer

-If you're asking whether Mom or Dad can still safely live alone in Denver, there is usually a reason.
+If you're asking this question in Denver, there is usually a reason.

 The goal is not taking away independence.
 The goal is keeping someone safe.